 - Fill Layer with Pattern: Go to

-from the Contents dropdown and select your grid pattern.
+Edit > Fill.
+In the dialog box, choose Pattern from the Contents dropdown and select your grid pattern.

 - Adjust Opacity: Reduce the opacity of the grid layer to around 10-20% so that it acts as a watermark without overwhelming the image.